ElectricGoal/spark-data-pipeline/README.md

 # spark-data-pipeline

 This repo is about setting up and running spark data pipeline in scala.
-I want to build this pipeline as abstract as possible for future using.
+I want to build this pipeline as abstract as possible for future use.

 (In developing)